 When advertising a position, contact details are provided so you can seek more information about the role.
 If you decide to make contact, please help us to help you by preparing your questions in advance.

 For information about the recruitment process, see the application process page on the Victorian Government careers website.

-- Complete a work experience arrangement form – the form - and send it to the Magistrates’ Court where you will be doing the work experience.
+- Complete a work placement arrangement form provided by your tertiary institution and send it to the Magistrates’ Court where you will be doing the work placement.

 - The Magistrates’ Court will complete its part of the form and post it back to you.

-- Send the form to your school so they can complete the appropriate section.
+- Send the form to your tertiary institution so that they can complete the appropriate section.